Rutvikrj26/devlopr-jekyll-1/_posts/2019-02-04-welcome-to-jekyll.md

 ---
 layout: post
-title:  "Welcome to devlopr !"
+author: Rutvik Solanki
+title: This is my First Post
+date: 2020-07-09T17:20:15.849Z
+thumbnail: /assets/img/posts/code.jpg
+category: This is in Trial Category
 summary: Hello World !
 This is a sample post
-author: John Doe
-date: '2019-05-22 14:35:23 +0530'
-category: jekyll
-thumbnail: /assets/img/posts/code.jpg
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.